Thalassotitan: Discovery and naming

+It is on the basis of these numerous anatomical differences that Nicholas R. Longrich and his colleagues erected in 2022 a new genus and a new species of mosasaurids under the name of Thalassotitan atrox.
+Although many specimens are referred to this taxon, the authors designate two partial skeletons as syntypes, which are cataloged MNHM.KH.231 and OCP DEK-GE 417.
+All formally known specimens of this taxon have been more precisely discovered at the level of Upper Couche III, dating from approximately 67 to 66 million years ago.
 The genus name Thalassotitan is a portmanteau of the Ancient Greek θάλασσα (thálassa, "sea") and τιτάν (tītā́n, "giant"), referring to the mosasaur's large size.
 The specific epithet atrox is a Latin word translating to "cruel" or "merciless", which references the species' trophic position as an apex predator and frequency of intraspecific bite marks on fossils.